mlc-ai/mlc-llm/docs/compilation/convert_weights.rst

     Before you proceed, make sure you followed :ref:`install-tvm-unity`, a required backend to compile models with MLC LLM.

-    Please also follow the instructions in :ref:`deploy-cli` / :ref:`deploy-python` to obtain the CLI app / Python API that can be used to chat with the compiled model.
+    Please also follow the instructions in :ref:`deploy-cli` / :ref:`deploy-python-chat-module` to obtain the CLI app / Python API that can be used to chat with the compiled model.
     Finally, we strongly recommend you to read :ref:`project-overview` first to get familiarized with the high-level terminologies.